Introduction

 Review

-Fullmoon is a simple map which relies on a consistent key hunt between areas, each one having you spend a decent of time within a location before moving onto the next.
-I couldn’t help but feel that the gameplay felt a little like Doom in terms of progression and combat.
+Fullmoon is a simple map which relies on a consistent key hunt between areas, each one having you spend a decent time within a new location before moving onto the next.
+I couldn’t help but feel that the gameplay felt a little like DOOM in terms of progression and combat.
 Don’t expect there to be a lot of variety with the choice of enemies here, mostly consisting of cultists and zombies, an emphasis on the latter as hordes of them are constantly thrown at you.
-They start out in groups of a few, very quickly increasing in numbers as they hide behind walls lying in wait for a trigger to ambush you.
-Ironically this didn’t seem to get old and repetitive, instead adding a little something to the action quite nicely since not only are they easy to mow down with a good throw of dynamite, but interesting to prevent yourself to get caught up in their traps and avoiding the unfortunate.
-The cultists on the other hand are barely a problem, usually waiting behind a door some distance away making them easy targets.
-The ending closes off with a nice conclusion by adding in some akimbo weapon fun against a legion of zombies.
+They start out in small groups but soon increasing in swarms as they hide behind walls lying in wait for a trigger to ambush you.
+Surprisingly this didn’t seem to get repetitive despite the predictability, instead adding a little satisfaction to combat quite nicely because they are easy to mow down with a good stick of dynamite or well placed flare shot.
+The main risk is preventing yourself from getting caught up in their traps and avoiding the unfortunate once surrounded.
+Cultists on the other hand aren’t much of a problem, usually ready to fire from behind a door or positioned some distance away making them easy targets.
+The ending closes off with a nice conclusive set of ambushes just shy of gameplay becoming rote by providing an akimbo powerup against legions of zombies.

 Conclusion